PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 ```
 ### Behavior :
 - Returns an array of hex string ; the first element contains the account address.
+- The address is an hex string coded on 64 characters.
 - Optional silentMode : if true, the wallet will not show the wallet-unlock UI in case of a locked wallet, nor the dApp-approve UI in case of a non-allowed dApp.
 ### Example :
 #### On DAPP side :